ZeroHour-Z/ZeroHour-Z/README.md

 # ZeroHour
-# Hi there, I'm ZeroHour👋 I love exploring new technologies and constantly improving my coding skills.
-Also a music producer.
+# Hi there, I'm ZeroHour👋

+I love exploring new technologies and constantly improving my coding skills.
+I'm also a music producer.

 ## Skills
 - **Languages:**